Urenda Rencoret Orrego & Dörr

 What are the consequences of non compliance with data protections laws (including marketing laws)?

-The DPL sets forth that if the party responsible for a data bank does not duly and timely respond to a request made by data holders to obtain information regarding their personal data, or to amend, cancel or block said data, or denies such a request based on reasons other than those established by law, then the data holder may file a claim before the relevant ordinary civil court of justice.
-If the claim is resolved in favor of the data holder, aside from any corrective measures, the court may also impose a fine against the party responsible of the data bank for an amount that ranges between 1 to 50 Monthly Tax Units (approx. US$68 to US$3,386, as of November 2022), depending on the type of breach.
+The Current Privacy Law sets forth that if the party responsible for a data bank does not duly and timely respond to a request made by data subjects to obtain information regarding their personal data, or to amend, cancel or block said data, or denies such a request based on reasons other than those established by law, then the data subject may file a claim before the relevant ordinary civil court of justice.
+If the claim is resolved in favour of the data subject, aside from any corrective measures, the court may also impose a fine against the party responsible for the data bank for an amount that ranges between 1 to 50 Monthly Tax Units (approx. USD$71 to USD$3,537, as of August 2025), depending on the type of breach.

-In addition, under the DPL, the data holders are entitled to pursue pecuniary and moral damages against the party responsible for the data bank that misused their personal data.
+In addition, under the Current Privacy Law, the data holders are entitled to pursue pecuniary and moral damages against the party responsible for the data bank that misused their personal data.
 The indemnification shall be set forth prudentially by the judge based on the circumstances of the case and the seriousness of the events.

-Under the CRL, breaches to the marketing provisions mentioned above may be fined with up to 300 Monthly Tax Units (approx. US$20,313, as of November 2022), plus potential corrective measures.
+Under the CRL, breaches to the marketing provisions mentioned above may be fined with up to 300 Monthly Tax Units (approx. USD$21,223, as of August 2025), plus potential corrective measures.
 In addition, the consumer is entitled to pursue damages against the relevant supplier.

 In broad terms, multinational organisations should be aware of what key factors if they process personal data / information from individuals within this jurisdiction, without being located there?